Sameer-Programmer/Practice-Java/Episode_3_Literals.md

 2. **Octal Form [Base 8]**
    - Allowed digits: `0` to `7`
-   - Literal value should be prefixed with `0`
+   - The literal value should be prefixed with `0`
    - Example: `int x = 010;`

 3. **Hexadecimal Form [Base 16]**